Dwell in the Beginning: How Language Models Embed Long Documents for Dense Retrieval: Abstract

 \section{Abstract}

-This study investigates the existence of positional biases in Transformer-based models for text representation learning, particularly in the context of web document retrieval.
-We build on previous research that demonstrated loss of information in the middle of input sequences for causal language models, extending it to the domain of representation learning.
-We examine positional biases at various stages of training for an encoder-decoder model, including language model pre-training, contrastive pre-training, and contrastive fine-tuning.
-Experiments with the MS-MARCO document collection reveal that after contrastive pre-training the model already generates embeddings that better capture early contents of the input, with fine-tuning further aggravating this effect.
+This study investigates the existence of positional biases in Transformer-based language models for text representation learning, particularly in the context of web document retrieval.
+We build on previous research that demonstrated loss of information in the middle of input sequences for causal language models, extending it to the domain of embedding learning.
+We examine positional biases at multiple stages of the training pipeline for an encoder-decoder neural retrieval model, namely language model pre-training, contrastive pre-training, and contrastive fine-tuning.
+Experiments with the MS-MARCO document collection reveal that after contrastive pre-training the model already generates embeddings that better capture the beginning of the input content, with fine-tuning further aggravating this effect.